Comment on page

-To create an experiment, you first need to specify few options including cluster, resource, image, start command, volume, environment variables and termination protection.
+To create an experiment, first specify a few options such as cluster, resource, image, and start command.
+Here is an explanation of the config options.

 You can run your experiment on either VESSL's managed cluster or your custom cluster.
 Start by selecting a cluster.